 If you want to create one with containers, you should first get a pot that you personally love and then create your miniature landscape around it.

-- Create a miniature landscape with containerized dwarf conifers, trailing ivy and a variety of perennials or annuals planted around their bases.
-Place the conifers in containers at least three inches larger than the original pots from where you acquire them.
+- Create a miniature landscape with containerized dwarf conifers, trailing ivy, and a variety of perennials or annuals planted around their bases.
+Place the conifers in containers at least 3 inches (8 cm.) larger than the original pots from where you acquire them.

 - Create a miniature landscape in an old wheelbarrow.
 Make sure you add some drainage holes.
 Fill it with soil and add some dwarf plantings.
 For additional interest, add some tiny objects that fit the theme of your miniature landscape setting.
 Place it in a sunny spot in the garden or on the patio for all to enjoy.